KonVas/konvas.github.io/writings.md

 2013.
 From Code to Tape Presented in SoundThought 2013, Contemporary Centre of the Arts, Glasgow, UK (2014)

 2012.
 Humanising Technology: interacting with sonic material using haptic controllers.
-Presented at Keele Humanities Symposium 2012, and at “Live Interfaces: Performance, Art, Music 2012” Leeds University
+Presented at Keele Humanities Symposium 2012, and at “Live Interfaces: Performance, Art, Music 2012” Leeds University, UK